Meltcus/Medical-Image-Segmentation-using-Deep-Learning/README.md

 ## Data Source

 This project utilizes a dataset of 17,375 preview images provided by **Huron Digital Pathology**.
-Each image is less than 1,000×1,000 pixels and includes a corresponding pixel-level annotated tissue mask (ground truth).
+Each image is 512×512 pixels and includes a corresponding pixel-level annotated tissue mask (ground truth).
 The dataset encompasses diverse tissue samples with varying characteristics such as size, shape, texture, and artifacts like pen marks and fading.

 ### Data Preparation